 Your turn!
 What’s YOUR approach to meetings?

 How do you or your company make meetings more productive?
+Are internal meetings a must have?

 Any do’s and don’ts to share?